foysalkazi11/bloodConnect/PUSH_NOTIFICATIONS_SETUP.md

 ## 🚀 Quick Setup

-Your BloodConnect app is now configured for push notifications!
+Your BloodLink app is now configured for push notifications!
 Follow these steps to enable them:

 ### 1. Configure Environment Variables